 Traditional RPGs are games of the mind, but it doesn’t hurt to have spiffy little plastic figures on hand to help set the tone and sort through the complexities of battle.
 Figures can be bought unpainted or, for a bit more cash, they come prepainted.
 As a busy parent, I easily fall into the latter category.
 While any figurines aren’t cheap, they can add a bit of fun as players can see the unruly monsters gather around their poor characters, eager for a kill.

 As a parent looking for games to play with my kids, I am always impressed at the quality and durability of titles from HABA.
 With quality cardboard and wooden parts, they sometimes aren’t cheap (although these titles are relatively inexpensive) but components are first rate.
 While my oldest child is now able to play more strategic games with dad, he still enjoys playing these when we get together for a family gaming moment with the entire family.
 Here’s a few HABA games I’ve played in the past few months, starting with my favorites.

-It’s time once again for me to preach to the masses to encourage more face-to-face time together.
-Last year’s run-down of recommended boardgames was a great success.
+It’s time once again for me to preach to the masses on the greatness of boardgaming.
+Nothing beats the social aspect of in-person gaming with friends.
+Last year’s run-down remains a great list of recommended games.
 Here again are some great examples of boardgames to get you and your family gaming.
 You might not find all these titles at your local mega-mart but many can be found online or in a friendly local game store.
-Those new to the world of boardgaming may find a bit of a sticker shock as some games are pricier than new release video games, but good boardgames will provide many more hours of entertainment than most video games.
-Boardgames are also relatively timeless so they can be pulled out years from now and provide the same level of enjoyment.
-In that vein, feel free to delve into some past year’s guides for 2010 , 2009, and 2008.
-For each game I’ve provided the number of players, retail price, and expected time for one game.
-Note that often these games can be found for 20-30% less than the MSRP.
+Some may argue $50+ boardgames are expensive, but compare that to videogaming (and where multiple copies are required for multiplayer play) and the economics of boardgaming shows their true value.
+Good boardgames are timeless, just as good today as they will be years in the future.
+They will provide many more hours of entertainment than most video games.
+In that vein, feel free to delve into some past year’s guides for 2014, 2013, or 2012.